matthewwachter/td-shadertoy/README.md

 	code = re.sub(r'iChannelResolution\[(\d)\]', r'vec2(uTD2DInfos[\1].res.zw)', code)
 	```

-- If an additional common file is used it must be added to the shader code.
+- If an additional common file is used, a reference must be included.

 	```
 	code += textwrap.dedent('''